-In order to be able to transfer the lab data from the "laboratory model" to the OMOP-CDM model, it is necessary to rely on another concept called fact relationship, which establishes the link between the concepts that need to be related to each other.
+In OMOP v 5.3, in order to be able to transfer the lab data from the "laboratory model" to the OMOP-CDM model, it is necessary to rely on another concept called fact relationship, which establishes the link between the concepts that need to be related to one another.
 Relationships can be established between specimen and measurement, as well as between measurements themselves.